m4rci3/InfoSecKB/Manage Git Repos in CLI.md

 This will generate a keypair , one for you to keep (private key) and the other for you to post to your GitHub account (public key)

-Also store these inside of a password manager

 Your public and private key will be stored in the file that is shown in the output , after entering the above command, by default it will output to: